 As part of that, I've been thinking a lot lately about the concepts that helped me take control of my money.
 After spending nearly twenty years floundering, there were a handful of ideas that led me to financial success.

-- It wasn't until I discovered the balanced money formula.
+- I hated budgeting until I discovered the balanced money formula.
 This is less a detailed budget than it is a budget framework, and that's why I like it.
 It's simple.
 Complicated budgets are a burden to me.
 Since adopting the Balanced Money Formula, I've found several similar budget frameworks, all of which I think are keen.

 - The notion of conscious spending revolutionized how I viewed my disposable income.
 I no longer had to feel guilty about buying things I really liked.
 But at the same time, I learned to recognize how important it was to curtail spending on the stuff that doesn't matter to me.